hanspr/mi-ide/config/micro-ide/help/colors.md

 The syntax files is written in yaml-format and specify how to highlight languages.

-Micro's builtin syntax highlighting tries very hard to be sane, sensible and provide ample coverage of the meaningful elements of a language.
-Micro has syntax files built in for over 100 languages now!
-However, there may be situations where you find Micro's highlighting to be insufficient or not to your liking.
-The good news is that you can create your own syntax files, and place them in  `~/.config/micro/syntax` and Micro will use those instead.
+micro-ide's builtin syntax highlighting tries very hard to be sane, sensible and provide ample coverage of the meaningful elements of a language. micro-ide has syntax files built in for over 100 languages now!
+However, there may be situations where you find micro-ide's highlighting to be insufficient or not to your liking.
+The good news is that you can create your own syntax files, and place them in  `~/.config/micro-ide/syntax` and micro-ide will use those instead.

 ### Filetype definition